lassoinc/haskell-cypher/README.md

 haskell-cypher
 ==============

-A haskell wrapper for neo4j's Cypher REST API.
+A haskell wrapper for Neo4j's Cypher REST API.
+In general, this requires Neo4j 1.8 or higher to be useful.
+It's meant to be used in conjunction with the aeson package.